Bandlimited signal reconstruction from leaky integrate-and-fire encoding using POCS: Conclusion

 \section{Conclusion}

-While LIF is commonly viewed as a neuron-inspired system that transforms continuous-time signals into spike trains, we approached the problem of bandlimited signal reconstruction from LIF outputs from the more general and abstract perspective of nonuniform sampling.
+While LIF encoding is commonly viewed as a neuron-inspired system that transforms continuous-time signals into spike trains, we approached the problem of bandlimited signal reconstruction from LIF outputs from the more general and abstract perspective of nonuniform sampling.
 In this view, each output spike gives the knowledge of an inner-product of the input with a kernel function that can be determined from the characteristics of the encoder.
-With the complete output of the LIF encoder, one thus has access to the transformation the input by a known linear operator, which we call the sampling operator.
-Signal reconstruction then consists in the pseudo-inversion of this operator.
-This approach covers all situations including perfect reconstruction when it is unique, minimal-norm reconstruction when the set of solutions is infinite, and reconstruction under sampling errors such as deviations from time quantization.
-On the practical side, this inversion can be systematically implemented by the POCS method which, in the present case of linear pseudo-inversion, consists in iterating orthogonal projections onto affine subspaces.
-A single POCS iteration can actually be used to improve in MSE any estimate, including signals provided by other reconstruction methods.
-The MSE reduction is effective whenever the estimate is either not bandlimited or not consistent with the considered output spike train.
-Although the POCS method is defined on continuous-time signals, the POCS iteration can be rigorously implemented in discrete-time in synchronization with the firing instants and without Nyquist-rate resampling, up to the use of a lookup table.

-The present version of the POCS algorithm only relied on the orthogonality of the sampling kernel functions in $L^2(D)$, and thus can be extended to any other nonuniform sampling scheme that carries this feature.
-For example, LIF with a refractory period \cite{Lazar04b} fits in this context, with just a small modification of the kernel functions.
+With the complete output of the LIF encoder, one thus has access to the transformation of the input by a known linear operator $S$, which we call the sampling operator.
+This more abstract picture allows to see better what exact information is available about the input in the LIF encoded output and outperform existing one-step input estimation techniques.
+We studied two iterative algorithms which mathematically achieve some type of inversion of $S$, Lazar's method \cite{Lazar04,LAZAR2005401} and the POCS method that were previously demonstrated on ASDM-based time encoding machines.
+While Lazar's method requires quite strict conditions to converge, such as a certain degree of oversampling and low leakage, the POCS method was shown to converge in all situations of sampling and leakage, including incomplete sampling.
+When the two methods converge simultaneously, they appear to have a similar behavior towards time-quantization noise, which is the most intrinsic type of noise in time encoding.